The Epidemic of Addiction

 Substance Addiction Videos for Education

-Brene Brown went on a quest to better understand something that, as humans, we are all familiar with; shame.
-She talks about the link between shame, vulnerability, and the fear of disconnection, which she believes to be directly linked to some of the reasons that someone might start to develop a substance use disorder.
+She talks about the link between shame, vulnerability, and the fear of disconnection.
+She further explains how these very common, yet incredibly isolating feelings may be linked to some of the reasons that someone might start to develop a substance use disorder.

 Substance Addiction Videos for Inspiration